San Giorgio Maggiore at Dusk: Dispersal

 In 1912 the Venice paintings were mainly dispersed as a result of a successful exhibition of twenty-nine canvases.
 This exhibition, entitled Claude Monet Venise, was held at the gallery Bernheim-Jeune in Paris.
 The same gallery had hosted exhibitions of the Rouen and London series.

 In popular culture

 The painting became familiar in 1999 after its appearance in John McTiernan’s heist film The Thomas Crown Affair.
 In the film the picture is stolen from the Metropolitan Museum of Art.
-In actuality, the Metropolitan does not own the painting, although they have another of Monet's Venetian scenes The Doge's Palace Seen from San Giorgio Maggiore.
+In actuality, the Metropolitan does not own the painting, although it has another of Monet's Venetian scenes The Doge's Palace Seen from San Giorgio Maggiore.

+A detail of the painting appeared on the cover of the pianist Marc-André Hamelin's album, Gabriel Fauré: Nocturnes & Barcarolles.